edm-wang/TAWM/README.md

 ## Introduction
 This is the code for Time-Aware World Model (TAWM), a model-agnostic and more efficient training method for world model.
 In this work, TAWM is built on top of TD-MPC2 world model architecture as the basis of the experiments. <br><br>

-Since TAWM's core contribution is the time-aware training method, which is architecture-agnostic, it can be incorporated into any world model training pipeline, including but is not limited to TD-MPC2 and Dreamers. <br><br>
+Since TAWM's core contribution is the time-aware training method, which is ***architecture-agnostic***, it can be incorporated into any world model training pipeline, including but is not limited to TD-MPC2 and Dreamers. <br><br>

+You can directly incorporate the Time-Aware concept into your world model training pipeline ***even without using our code***.
 To incorporate **TAWM** into any world model architecture:

 1. **Modify the dynamics or temporal state-space model to condition on the time step** $\Delta t$
    Example (Euler integration model):